ccmim/mi-prediction/README.md

-If you are having an issue that you believe to be tied to software versioning issues, please drop us an [Issue](https://github.com/diazandr3s/MI_pred_mcvae_ukbb/issues) or send us an email to andres.diaz-pinto@kcl.ac.uk
+If you are having an issue that you believe to be tied to software versioning issues, please drop us an [Issue](https://github.com/diazandr3s/MI_pred_mcvae_ukbb/issues).

 ----------------